omicsEye/seqSight/README.md

 * [Support](#Support)
 ------------------------------------------------------------------------------------------------------------------------------
 # Features #
-1. Generality: omeClust uses distance matrix as input, to allow users decide about appropriate distance metric for their data.
+1. Generality: deepStrain uses distance matrix as input, to allow users decide about appropriate distance metric for their data.

 2. A simple user interface (single command driven flow)